BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 People Really Are Our Business Worldwide

-With the hype of AI and automation seemingly replacing the human element in recruitment, it’s good to know that there are still teams of people out there, like those in the Dunfermline office (and across our Orion stable), that still bring the personal touch to all their interactions with candidates and clients alike.
+With the hype of AI and automation seemingly replacing the human element in recruitment, it’s good to know that there are still teams of people out there, like those in the Dunfermline office (and across our Orion Group stable), that still bring the personal touch to all their interactions with candidates and clients alike.

 While AI can be applied in moderation and used in certain areas for good, nothing beats speaking to and corresponding with a person who really cares about what they’re doing, why they’re doing it, and building a relationship of trust with hard work and resilience.